 India's political allies who combined to defeat Mrs Gandhi in the March general elections, formally merged into one party on Sunday (1 May).

-India's political allies who combined to defeat Mrs Gandhi in the March general elections, formally merged into one party on Sunday (1 May).
+Background: India's political allies who combined to defeat Mrs Gandhi in the March general elections, formally merged into one party on Sunday (1 May).
 The four elements in the ruling Janata conglomerate dissolved their separate organisations and became a single party at an inaugural conference in New Delhi.

 Acting President of India, Danappa Jatti, on Saturday (30 April) signed a proclamation, after at first refusing to do so, dissolving the legislative assemblies of nine northern Indian States, still ruled by the Congress Party.
 Prime Minister Desai wants to hold elections in the states as soon as possible.
 The states are under presidential rule in the meantime.